 - Hide menu

 Huffman has been making social issue documentaries and environmental films for more than a decade in Asia, Africa, and the Middle East.
-These films have gone on to win numerous awards including a Primetime Emmy, Best Conservation Film-Jackson Hole, Best Documentary-Fresno, three Cine Golden Eagle Awards, a College Emmy, a Student Academy Award, and a Grand Jury Award at AFI’s SILVERDOCS.
+These films have gone on to win numerous awards including a Primetime Emmy, IAFOR Documentary Award, MacArthur Documentary Grant, Best Film at CinemAmbiente International Environmental Film Festival, Grand Prize and Audience Award at Arkhaios Archaeology and Cultural Heritage Festival, Best Conservation Film-Jackson Hole, Best Documentary-Fresno, three Cine Golden Eagle Awards, a College Emmy, a Student Academy Award, and a Grand Jury Award at AFI’s SILVERDOCS.

 Huffman was also an editor of Julia Reichert’s and Steven Bognar’s Primetime Emmy winning PBS documentary series A Lion in the House about children battling cancer.

-Huffman is also a writer whose work has been featured in CNN, Asia Society Online, Tricycle Magazine, Bust Magazine, The Wilson Quarterly, FRONTLINE and The China Digital Times.
-He recently completed a book about his experiences in China called Life in the Heart of China: Diary from a Forbidden World.
+Huffman is also a writer whose work has been featured in The New York Times, Asia Society, Tricycle Magazine, The Wilson Quarterly, FRONTLINE and The China Digital Times.

-Brent Huffman is also an assistant professor at the Medill School of Journalism at Northwestern University where he teaches documentary production and theory.
+Brent Huffman is also an associate professor at the Medill School of Journalism at Northwestern University where he teaches documentary production and theory.